thi-truong/census-prep/01_welcome_tutorial.md

 > **Error**
 > You've  attempted to validate an unknown key.
 If it has been more than 48 hours since you submitted your request for this API key then the request has been removed from the system.
 Please request a new key and activate it within 48 hours.

-Then, expand this accordion [Help, I got an error message!](#) for a possible solution:
+Then, expand [the accordion below](help-i-got-an-error-message) for a possible solution:

 ### Help, I got an error message!